Wikimedia-Suomi/wikikysely/privacy-policy.md

 ## Data processing location
 - Data processing occurs on Wikimedia Toolforge servers located in the United States, which  involve international data transfers outside the European Economic Area.

+## Deleting own data
+Deleting your data in your user profile page will remove all answers and all questions you have asked that do not yet have answers from other users.
+Exception are hidden questions which are kept for logging purposes and cannot be deleted.
+If you no longer have any questions or answers, your account will also be deleted.
+This action cannot be undone.

 All data is stored on wikikysely.toolforge.org managed by the project maintainers and may be removed at any time as this is a prototype.